brownhep/brownhep.github.io/labguides/_posts/2024-03-19-MaPSA_test.md

       <li>On the prober's computer select <b>Home icon</b> <img src="/assets/images/MaPSA/Home_icon.jpg" width="25" height="25" alt="Home icon"> </li>
       <li>Lift the chuck by using the arrows in the Z setup</li><img src="/assets/images/MaPSA/arrows.jpg" width="10%" height="10%" alt="Arrows">
       <ul>
-        <li>Lift the chuck up to 28000.0 or until you see faintly the MaPSA and make sure that the needles are in the pads</li>
+        <li>Lift the chuck up until you see faintly the MaPSA and make sure that the needles are in the pads</li>
       </ul>
     </ul>
     <center><img src="/assets/images/MaPSA/Z-setup.jpg" width="50%" height="50%" alt="Z-setup"></center>